phatnhse/android-container/README.md

 ![gradle wrapper properties](https://github.com/fastphat/android-container/blob/master/images/gradle-wrapper.png?raw=true)

-To change the version of Gradle Wrapper, grab one at [https://services.gradle.org/distributions/](https://services.gradle.org/distributions/) and update value of `distributionUrl`.
+To change the version of Gradle Wrapper, grab one at [https://services.gradle.org/distributions/](https://services.gradle.org/distributions/) and update `distributionUrl`.

 ### How to cache gradle distribution and build dependencies?
 By default all files downloaded under docker container doesn't persist if that container is removed.
 Therefore, Gradle needs to download it's distribution and build dependencies for every build.

 In order to prevent that behavior, Docker offers a solution called [Volume](https://docs.docker.com/storage/).
-Volumes are typically directories or files on host filesystem and are accessible from both container and host machine.
-That mean they will not be removed after the container is no longer exist.
+Volumes are typically directories or files on host filesystem and are accessible from both container and host.
+That mean they will not be removed after the container is wiped out.

-The Gradle cached files are by default located under `GRADLE_USER_HOME`, which is `/`, so you can persist them in another directory, for instance, `/cache`.
-See how volume are defined as following:
+The Gradle cached files are by default located under `GRADLE_USER_HOME`, which is `/`, so you can keep it there and move them to another directory, just make sure to define a volume for that path.

 ```
 ENV GRADLE_USER_HOME=/cache